Omarlsg98/Birth-Dross/README.md

-Scripts from a game called Birth Dross made in Unity
+Scripts from a game called Birth Dross made in Unity.

+The game was an Arcade FPS staring Dross Rotzank.